-With very few exceptions, McCabe guests will be accommodated in Oberammergau village in guest houses walking distance from the theatre.
+With very few exceptions, McCabe guests will be accommodated in Oberammergau village itself in guest houses walking distance from the theatre.
 If you are a group travelling together, we will do our best to room you together, but groups may be divided between different houses.

 All McCabe guests will receive a top grade performance ticket and you will try to sit you together in one or sometimes two groupings in the theatre itself.

 We will have our own staff in the village helping you to make the very most from your time – in 2010 we shared an office with Jesus’s sister!
 Everybody is involved in some capacity, and you will be impressed at how smoothly the villagers cope with so many visitors.

 One or two night’s accommodation in the village and a top grade performance ticket are included in the basic holiday price.